thabat12/TetraNet/README.md

 ![image](https://user-images.githubusercontent.com/65915193/112793462-f5b15d80-902a-11eb-874b-decbbb800f6d.png)

 Project TetraNet is a novel research project used for wildfire mitigation using footage from rapid nanosatellite deployment into space.
-It utilizes computer vision models, image segmentation U-Net convolutional networks, linear regression artifical neural networks, and mathematical fire spread simulators in order to accurately apply wildfire patterns to a real-world setting, allowing researchers to prevent wildfires from spreading in high-risk regions.
+We created a nanosatellite that utilizes computer vision models, image segmentation U-Net convolutional networks, linear regression artifical neural networks, and mathematical fire spread simulators in order to accurately apply wildfire patterns to a real-world setting, allowing researchers to prevent wildfires from spreading in high-risk regions.

 # Image Segmentation Analysis